marco-mart/Not-A-Team/problem.md

 **Describe your users and their abilities.**

 ### 2.5 Constraints
+I feel the constraings will mostly be limited to the operating system we chose.
+As well as the computer architectures we choose and the minimum requirements we will reguire to build and play this software game.
 **Describe any constraints on your system.**

 ### 2.6 Assumptions and Dependencies